 Social Work, MA

-Meet the challenges and difficulties of modern social work with practical solutions and advice by studying a Master's in Social Work.
+Meet the challenges and difficulties of modern social work with advanced knowledge and application of theory, research, law, and critical reflection by studying the MA in Social Work.

 Our master's in Social Work will help you to develop the skills and resilience to meet challenging roles.
 You will learn how to advise and support people at times of difficulty and deal with a wide range of problems.
 We offer a variety of inspiring and motivating learning activities led by academics, expert practitioners and service users.
 This involves the opportunity to learn with students from other health and social care disciplines.